Fire Resistant Landscapes

 Less fire resistant plants typically share one or more of the following characteristics.
 They often:

-Many Firewise plant material lists are available on the Internet as well as from fire-focused agencies and organizations.
+Many fire resistant plant material lists are available on the Internet as well as from fire-focused agencies and organizations.
 No list is all-inclusive.
-Use the characteristics of Firewise plant materials, along with site characteristics such as slope, aspect, hardiness zone, and amount of precipitation, to choose plant materials suitable for your landscape.
+Use the characteristics of fire resistant plant materials, along with site characteristics such as slope, aspect, hardiness zone and amount of precipitation, to choose plant materials suitable for your landscape.

-Firewise plants cover the gamut from bulbs to succulents, trees and vines.
-If there is a plant in your landscape that is highly flammable and you are fond of, there is often a Firewise plant that is similar in shape and color that you can use to replace it with.
+Fire resistant plants cover the gamut from bulbs to succulents, trees and shrubs.
+If there is a plant in your landscape that is highly flammable that you are fond of, there is often a fire resistant plant that is similar in shape and color that you can use to replace it with.

-Slideshow of Firewise Plant suitable for the Inland West
+Slideshow of fire resistant plants suitable for the Inland West.

 (Use the i button to turn-on and read the captions.)